Unobservable causal loops as a way to explain both the quantum computational speedup and quantum nonlocality: Time-symmetrizing the ordinary quantum description of the computational speedup

 We time-symmetrize the description of the quantum algorithm with respect to Alice of table (\ref{alice}).
-The following zigzag diagram is the time-symmetrization instance for problem-setting $b =01$, the measurement of $\hat{B}$ reduced to that of $\hat{B}_{l}$, and the measurement of $\hat{A}$ reduced to that of $\hat{A_{r}}$:
+The following zigzag diagram yields the time-symmetrization instance for problem-setting $b =01$, the measurement of $\hat{B}$ reduced to that of $\hat{B}_{l}$, and the measurement of $\hat{A}$ to that of $\hat{A_{r}}$:

 The projection of the quantum state associated with the initial measurement of $\hat{B}_{l}$ must be postponed after the end of Alice's problem-solving action -- outside table (\ref{syal}) which is limited to this action.
 In fact any information about the problem-setting must be hidden from her.
 The top line of the diagram is thus the same of table (\ref{alice}).
-Then the measurement of $\hat{A_{r}}$ in the output state of $\hat{\mathbf{U}}_{1 ,2}$, selecting the $1$ of $01$, projects it on the superposition of the terms ending in $1$ (vertical arrow).
-The propagation of the latter superposition backwards in time by $\hat{\mathbf{U}}_{1 ,2}^{\dag }$ (left looking horizontal arrows), which inherits both selections, is an instance of the time-symmetrized quantum algorithm to Alice.
-See the bottom line of table (\ref{syal}), repeated here for convenience:
+Then the measurement of $\hat{A_{r}}$ in the output state of $\hat{\mathbf{U}}_{1 ,2}$, selecting the $1$ of $01$, projects it on the superposition of the terms ending with $1$ (vertical arrow).
+The propagation of the latter superposition -- which inherits both selections -- backwards in time by $\hat{\mathbf{U}}_{1 ,2}^{\dag }$ (left looking horizontal arrows) is an instance of the time-symmetrized quantum algorithm to Alice.
+See the bottom line of table (\ref{syal}).

+In view of what will follow, note that we can speak as well of projection of the top line of the diagram on the bottom line.
+Let us repeat this bottom line -- i.e. the time symmetrized quantum algorithm -- below for convenience:

-Of course it can also be read the other way around as:
+The above table can also be read the other way around as:

 By the way, let us say for completeness that the output state $\vert 01 \rangle _{B}\vert 01 \rangle _{A} +\vert 11 \rangle _{B}\vert 11 \rangle _{A}$ will eventually be projected on $\vert 01 \rangle _{B}\vert 01 \rangle _{A}$ by the projection due to the initial measurement of $\hat{B}_{l}$ postponed after the end of Alice's action, outside table (\ref{syal}) which is limited to this action.